niharika-rankireddy/omicron-sentiment-analysis/README.md

 # Omicron-sentiment-analysis
-This project builds an Omicron Sentiment Analysis System using NLP and transformer models like BERT, RoBERTa, and DistilBERT to classify social media posts as positive, negative, or neutral.
-It uses preprocessing (tokenization, lemmatization, NER) and feature extraction (TF-IDF, Word2Vec, GloVe) for accurate sentiment detection.
+Overview
+This project analyzes public sentiment on the Omicron COVID-19 variant using Twitter data.
+It applies Natural Language Processing (NLP) techniques to classify tweets into positive, negative, and neutral sentiments.